hosman-1/ece5831-project-failed/README.md

 # ECE5831 Project Failed Approach:
 ## Using Kaggle Dataset:
 In this approach, I tried to use the kaggle dataset here:
-I was not satisfied with the results, so I used another approach, which has the code in another repository:
+I was not satisfied with the results, so I used another approach, which has the code in another [repository](https://github.com/hosman-1/ece5831-project)
 Below I will explain the files in this repository:
 1. __.gitignore:__ This is to ignore videos, images, and numpy arrays, and other files in the dataset I downloaded.
 This makes my version control in vscode easier to use.
 2. __parsing_processing_training.ipynb:__ In this notebook, I did all the work for parsing the JSON file and pre-processing the data up to saving the numpy arrays.